 Test Method: IS: 2380 (P-14)1977, RA-2003, IS: 1708 (P-15)1986

-Dimensional stability is measured by noting the length, width and thickness of the test pieces after conditioning to constant mass at 35% rh, 25°C and after conditioning at 85% rh, 25°C. The dimensional stability is expressed as the sum of the percentage changes in each dimension between these limits.
+Dimensional stability is measured by noting the length, width and thickness of the test pieces after conditioning to constant mass at 35% RH, 25°C and after conditioning at 85% RH and 25°C. The dimensional stability is expressed as the sum of the percentage changes in each dimension between these limits.

 Test Method: IS: 4020 (P-3)1998

 This test helps in determining the quality of wood.
-The kind of wood that is used has a lot of bearing on how long your furniture will last.
-It can be made of hardwood, softwood, or engineered wood.
+The kind of wood that is used should have lots of bearing on a time limit up to which a furniture would survive.
+It may be made of hardwood, softwood, or engineered wood.